pkuas/linux-history/note.md

 ide:    ---- 0.83 ---- 0.60 0.44 0.83 (5, 15, 100)

 for 'root' and 'drivers', positive correlation between #core and #chgs perhaps can be explained by increasing number of subsystems.
 Inspired by this, maybe we can identify several types of status from macro perspective, say developing, developed (or maintained).

+We notice that no significant correlation between #core and #chgs.
+More specifical, #core is more stable than #peri.
+When #chgs is high, #core can be very low or , where these changes are mainly writen by a few authors; ---(Can we identify cases with high #chgs and high #core, and cases with high #chgs and low #core?)

 long term